The 5 Best Stock-Picking Services

 The team uses software to filter stocks based on analyst ratings, social media sentiment, and institutional trading data.

-After narrowing the list using these filters, the team performs a combination of fundamental and technical analysis and provides their readers with only their favorite investment ideas.
+After narrowing the list using these filters, the team performs a combination of fundamental and technical analysis and provides readers with only their favorite investment ideas.

-Their approach resembles a long-term swing trading style, in which most picks are held for between 3–24 months.
+Their approach resembles a long-term swing trading style, in which most picks are held for 3–24 months.

-Another small difference is that Ticker Nerd produces one report each month with two stock picks, as opposed to most other services on this list which produce two reports with one stock pick per issue.
+Another small difference is that Ticker Nerd produces one report each month with two stock picks, as opposed to most other services on this list, which produce two reports with one stock pick per issue.

 The website doesn't have much in the form of performance data, however, so you'll have to start the free trial to see the team's recent picks and how they've performed.

-What you'll get: You'll receive one report per month with two stock recommendations and accompanying analysis.
+You'll receive one report per month with two stock recommendations and accompanying analysis.
 You'll also get access to Wall Street analyst ratings for every stock covered and a database with all prior picks.

-What does a stock picking service do?
+What does a stock-picking service do?

-Stock picking services provide their members with stock recommendations.
+Stock-picking services provide their members with stock recommendations.

 Each service has a team of analysts who spend all of their time researching companies and scouring the market for the best available investment opportunities.